Fiat 500 review

 The standard three-door is at the core of the range, although there’s also a 500C convertible variant, with a big, roll-back canvas roof.

-It’s the 500 city car that spawned this, and with a tight 9.3-metre turning circle it’s performance in built-up areas is impressive – plus small dimensions means it’s easy to park.
+It’s the 500 city car that spawned this family though, and with a tight 9.3-metre turning circle it’s performance in built-up areas is impressive – plus small dimensions means it’s easy to park.
 Choose the engine wisely and the 500 is also good on the motorway, too.

 Our choice: 500 875cc TwinAir Lounge